Good Faith Efforts (GFEs) Administrative Reconsideration Process

 1. If ODOT determines that the consultant/bidder did not demonstrate Good Faith Efforts (GFEs) to meet the project/contract goal, the DBELO and/or designee shall notify the consultant/bidder in writing, via the email address provided from the contact(s) listed in the LOI/BidX.

 2. The notice shall state that the consultant/bidder is entitled to administrative reconsideration.
-ODOT’s independent administrative reconsideration official (ARO) is the General Counsel and/or designee, provided that such designee did not participate in the original determination.
-The DBELO and/or designee shall provide the administrative reconsideration official with a copy of the notice to the consultant/bidder.
+ODOT’s independent Administrative Reconsideration Official (ARO) is the General Counsel and/or designee, provided that such designee did not participate in the original determination.
+The DBELO and/or designee shall provide the ARO with a copy of the notice to the consultant/bidder.

 3. The consultant/bidder has three business days from the date of the notice from the DBELO and/or designee to submit a request for administrative reconsideration to the email addresses provided in the notice.

 a.
 The request shall include the consultant’s/bidder’s basis for the appeal and documentation submitted at the time of bid that the consultant/bidder would like considered as part of the reconsideration.

 b.
 The request shall also include a statement as to whether the consultant/bidder would like reconsideration or a hearing.

 - If the consultant/bidder requests reconsideration, then the ODOT ARO and/or designee will review the documentation provided with the bid along with any relevant correspondence received from the consultant/bidder following the opening of the bid in order to independently determine whether or not the consultant/bidder demonstrated Good Faith Efforts.